sheasyve/SmallTimer/README.md

 # Minimalist Countdown Timer for Linux and Windows

 This is a simple countdown timer built using Python and Tkinter.
 It allows you to set a target time and counts down to zero, providing an alert when the time is up.
 Executable files for both Linux and Windows are included in the Release.
-For Linux users, a desktop entry and installation script are also provided to make setup even easier.
+For Linux users, a desktop entry and installation script are provided to make setup easier.

 ## How to Run